menu icon

 • Next, stir in garlic and cook for another 1-2 minutes until fragrant.

-• Place in rehydrated TVP, tomato paste, cumin, chili powder and salt into the pan.
-Toss until everything is well incorporated and saute for 3-4 minutes.
-Give it a taste and add more salt, if needed.
+• Place rehydrated TVP, tomato paste, cumin, chili powder, and salt in the pan.
+Toss and cook until the ingredients are hot and well-distributed.

 Notes